Asthma is a learning curve so here’s what I wish I had known from the beginning! In no particular order:

 16. Just because you’re severe doesn’t mean you always have life threatening attacks, or if you’re mild doesn’t mean you can’t! - an attack is an attack, anyone can die from asthma if you don’t get the right treatment

-17. An exacerbation is the same as an attack, however usually indicates poor control and a worsening of your asthma.
+17. An exacerbation is the same as an attack, however most people believe it indicates a longer period of poor control and maybe a worsening of your asthma, whilst attacks mean sudden severe acute issues... medically speaking they are used interchangeably.
 My first few attacks I didn’t identify as such - I used my ventolin more and more but that was just because my asthma was slightly worse...
 I didn’t need hospital did I?!
 If it’s caused by a cold than I’m just time wasting getting emergency treatment- it’s a cold.
 I always reasoned it off, and didn’t recognise my lack of control.
 At the time I didn’t have an asthma plan and had never done a peak flow either!